-Figure 3.3-2 of this assessment shows a comparison of the NRC staff's and licensee's median site amplification functions and uncertainties for 2 of the 11 input loading levels.
-At low acceleration amplitudes, the amplification functions are slightly greater than the licensee amplification functions (Figure 3.3-2a).
-The difference between NRC and licensee amplification functions above 1 Hz reduces with larger input acceleration amplitudes.
-The amplification function standard deviation computed by the NRC staff and licensee are similar.

-The difference between the licensee and NRC staff shear wave velocity profiles is the most significant factor leading to differences the amplification functions.
-The differences in amplification function lead to minor differences in the hazard curves shown in Figure 3.3-3 of this assessment.
-The shape of the control point hazard curves are similar.
-At 1 Hz, the licensee hazard curve is slightly steeper.
-Appendix B of the SPID provides guidance for performing site response analyses, including capturing the uncertainty for sites with less subsurface data; however, the guidance is neither entirely prescriptive nor comprehensive.
-As such, alternative approaches in performing site response analyses, including the modeling of uncertainty, are acceptable for this application.
+Figure 3.3-2 of this assessment shows a comparison of the staff's and the licensee's median site amplification functions and uncertainties (±1 standard deviation) for two of the eleven input loading levels.
+Overall, the staff's and the licensee's site amplification functions are consistent, with a peak at approximately 5 Hz.
+Minor differences in site amplification functions are due primarily to difference in the staff's and licensee's site velocity profiles.
+As shown in Figure 3.3- 3 of this assessment, these differences in site response have only a minor impact on the control point seismic hazard curves and the resulting GMRS, discussed below.
+Appendix B of the SPID provides guidance for performing site response analyses, including capturing the uncertainty for sites with less subsurface data.
+However, the guidance is neither entirely prescriptive nor comprehensive.
+As such, various approaches in performing site response analyses, including the modeling of uncertainty, are acceptable for the 50.54(f) response.

 In summary, the NRC staff concludes that the licensee's site response was conducted using present-day guidance and methodology, including the NRC-endorsed SPID.
-The NRC staff performed independent calculations which confirmed that the licensee's amplification factors and control point hazard curves adequately characterize the site response, including the uncertainty associated with the subsurface material properties, for the LGS site.
+The NRC staff performed independent calculations to confirm that the licensee's amplification factors and control point hazard curves adequately characterize the site response, including the uncertainty associated with the subsurface material properties, for the Waterford site.